aws-samples/eks-security-compromised-cluster-remediation/Eradication_Recovery/remove-compromised-pod/README.md

       name: rabbitmq
       protocol: TCP
     resources: {}
-    securityContext:
-      capabilities:
-        add:
-        - CHOWN
-        - SETGID
-        - SETUID
-        - DAC_OVERRIDE
-        drop:
-        - all
-      readOnlyRootFilesystem: true

       [...]
 ```

-We will delete the static pod created by the compromised RabbitMQ pod in the next lab.
+You will delete the static pod created by the compromised RabbitMQ pod in the next lab.